Diversity and Equity in the Joint Department

 FUTURE LEGACY OF DIVERSITY AND INCLUSION

 Together, we will reach our benchmark of having a department that is reflective of the North Carolina population of 27-33% underrepresented groups.
-We will accomplish this goal by harnessing the rich resources of both universities, seeking active partnerships with neighboring institutions and industry and constructing new programs to meet the needs of underrepresented groups.
+We will accomplish this goal by harnessing the rich resources of both universities, seeking active partnerships with neighboring institutions and industries and constructing new programs to meet the needs of underrepresented groups.

 We recognize the magnitude and urgency of this moment and accept our responsibility to initiate and implement change.
 Diversity is not a single pathway but requires a complex strategy to build a strong department with an enduring legacy of diversity and inclusion.
 Together, we will secure that legacy and exceed the high expectations we set for ourselves.

 We encourage you to find a BME Community that aligns with your identity here.
 The BME Communities are designed for our department to grow strong connections across campuses (UNC/NCSU) and across roles (student/faculty/staff) through our shared identities.
-These affinity groups are a support system of other individuals who understand what daily life is like for you based on your identity, and our shared interest in biomedical engineering.
+These affinity groups are a support system of other individuals who understand what daily life is like for you based on your identity and our shared interest in biomedical engineering.

 African American Cultural Center